misingnoglic/misingnoglic.github.io/_posts/2018-09-19-python-for-java-programmers-p3.markdown

   return max(nums)-min(nums)
 {% endhighlight %}

+<iframe height="500px" width="100%" src="https://repl.it/@misingnoglic/SwiftIdenticalSyntax?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

-There is one more feature of lists though that's too awesome to not mention.
+There is one more feature of lists though that's too awesome to not mention though, so hold on tight!

 ## List Comprehensions

-I'll just say this: list comprehensions are amazing.
+I'll just say this: list comprehensions are amazing and beautiful.
 If you can master list comprehensions, you'll be able to take something that took several lines of Java to build, and do it in a single line.
 They're seriously quick, readable, and easy to start using once you get how they work.
 They have the added benefit of avoiding bugs as well!
 Ok - I think I've hyped them up enough - now what exactly do they do?

 ### Mapping